 IT pros understand that not all open source products are created equal.
-Some of the most beloved tools for business and personal computing, including Firefox, Wordpress, and Apache, are the result of successful, long-term open-source (OS) projects.
+Some of the most beloved tools for business and personal computing, including Firefox, WordPress, and Apache, are the result of successful, long-term open-source (OS) projects.
 However, when it comes to protecting your organization against information security threats, how do available OS options objectively stack up?

 There are several open-source file integrity monitoring systems on the market, each of which varies.
 The strengths of one open source solution could be the weaknesses of another.
 In this blog, we'll present a set of criteria that can be a helpful tool for evaluating any file integrity monitoring solution.
-Any successful software selection processes should be guided by your unique needs and risk tolerance criteria.
+Any successful software selection process should be guided by your unique needs and risk tolerance criteria.

 1. Network Coverage

 The structure of your network should dictate your approach to FIM, not vice versa.
-In general, the more complex your network, the more risks and the more complex of an FIM required.
+In general, the more complex your network, the more risks and the more complex of an FIM is required.